 Owner The user who created the specification.
 Locked If enabled, only the owner of the workspace can use, change, or delete the workspace specification.
 Description Your own explanation of the purpose of the workspace, or any related information you need to specify.
+The Description field accepts HTML tags for marking up and hyperlinking text.
+For details, see "Formatting text in Description fields" on page 40.
 Host (Optional) The computer where the workspace resides.
 To enable the workspace to be used from any machine, leave this field blank.
 AltRoots For workspace specifications used from hosts on different platforms, a list of workspace roots in host-platform-specific syntax.
 File Options Allwrite: All files in the workspace are writable (can be modified).
 Clobber: Syncing files overwrites writable files on the workspace.
-Compress: Compresses data sent between the workspace and the Helix server.
+Compress: Compresses data sent between the workspace and the Helix Server.
 Modtime: Modification time for files edited in the client workspace is set to the time when the file is submitted to the depot.
 Rmdir: Deletes a workspace folder if all the files contained in the folder are removed.
-Line ending The line-end convention used for storing text files on the workspace computer:
+Line ending characters for text files The line-end convention used for storing text files on the workspace computer: Local: Uses the workspace platform default Unix: LF Mac: CR Win: CRLF